 6. NEF sends the AIoT service operation response to the AF, containing the accept or reject result for the AIoT Inventory service operation request as specified in clause 8.3.

-7. The AIOTF sends the Inventory Request message including the Correlation ID, the AIoT Identification Information to be included in the paging message, and assistance information to the selected NG-RAN as specified in TS 38.413 [10].
+7. The AIOTF sends the Inventory Request message including the Correlation ID, the AIoT Identification Information to be included in the paging message, Duration Time, and assistance information to the selected NG-RAN as specified in TS 38.413 [10].

 8. The NG-RAN sends an Inventory Response to the AIOTF with the Correlation ID indicating that the Inventory Request is received successfully and will perform the service operation accordingly as specified in TS 38.413 [10].

+If there is an operating AIoT Service on the AIoT Device which is identical to the AIoT Identification Information of the Inventory Request, the Inventory Request may be rejected with the rejection cause indicating the conflict of AIoT Service and a terminating time of the operating AIoT Service.
+If the Inventory Request is rejected, the step 9–12 is skipped and the AIoTF sends the failure report received from Reader to NEF in step 13.

-9. Upon reception of the Inventory Request message from the AIOTF, the RAN Reader(s) will execute the inventory operation as specified in TS 38.300 [5] and TS 38.391 [11].
+Even though the conflict of AIoT Service exists, if NG-RAN evaluates the duration time and accepts the Inventory Request, the Inventory Request is pending until the termination of the operating AIoT Service on the same AIoT Device.
+9. The RAN Reader(s) will execute the inventory operation as specified in TS 38.300 [5] and TS 38.391 [11].
 The RAN Reader(s) broadcast the paging message that includes the AIoT Identification Information.

 The AIoT Device determines whether it matches the AIoT Identification Information, as described in clause 5.8.